Riding (division): Scandinavia

 In Iceland the third part of a thing which corresponded roughly to an English county was called þrithjungr.
 The island of Gotland and the Swedish provinces Närke and Hälsingland were also divided into þrithjungar instead of hundreds.

 In Norway, the þrithjungr seems to have been an ecclesiastical division.

 Farthings

-The term is analogous to fourths of a county, in a similar fashion to the old British farthing.
+The term is analogous to fourths of a county, in a fashion similar to the old British farthing.
 They have also been found in Iceland and Gloucestershire.
-J. R. R. Tolkien's fictional world of Middle-earth, The Shire, is divided into farthings, into the Fourth Age.
+In J. R. R. Tolkien's fictional world Middle-earth, The Shire, the homeland of the hobbits, is divided into farthings.